 At Some Time In The Past Europe Was Probably The Same

 Considering this logically, there must have been some time in the past in the Western world when we made the transition from eating in the Thai style, from communal dishes, to eating a PPOF.
-Most likely we stopped sharing things when we got richer and our family/community ties broke down.
-A proper plate of food is an expensive commodity and a reflection of a more decadent value system – or maybe we just like to eat bland and fatty food as opposed to that foreign muck.
+Most likely people in Western Europe stopped sharing things when we got richer and our family/community ties broke down.
+A proper plate of food is an expensive commodity and a reflection of a more decadent value system – or maybe people in the West just like to eat bland and fatty food as opposed to that foreign muck.